CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 Don't be deterred by these advanced forebears.
 Only a limited number of concepts are used and they are explained when needed.

-Cycles design starts with a proposition, what if the user was a function.
+Cycles design starts with a proposition - what if the user was a function?
 The result is a unidirectional data flow, in common with FLux.
 However all key components are reactive instead of proactive.
 Much of Cycle is built on observables, which are leveraged from RX.js.

-Modeling the system as an observable to a user is certainly unusual To me the observable pattern is useful when the object being observed does not care about the behavior (or even existence) of any observers.
+Modelling the system as an observable to a user is certainly unusual.
+To me the observable pattern is useful when the object being observed does not care about the behaviour (or even existence) of any observers.
 This is not the case for any real system.
 The user cares quite a lot about whether the program responds or not to its actions.